Emsh1379/Tooth_segmentation/README.md

 * https://www.kaggle.com/datasets/truthisneverlinear/childrens-dental-panoramic-radiographs-dataset/data

 ## Methodology
-The U-Net architecture improved by was chosen for this project due to its success in image segmentation tasks.
+The U-Net architecture improved by Generative was chosen for this project due to its success in image segmentation tasks.

 ## Deployment
 The model was deployed using Flask and TensorFlow Serving.
-Flask was used to create a web service, while TensorFlow Serving was used to serve the model as a API.
+Flask was used to create a web service, while TensorFlow Serving was used to serve the model as an API.

-## Files
-* `Pipfile` and `Pipfile.lock` : library requirement for deployment
-* `u-net-lung-segmentation.ipynb` : Notebook file contains EDA and Modeling, originally from kaggle [notebook](https://www.kaggle.com/code/mohammademadsharifi/tooth-segmentation)
-* `save-test-model.ipynb` : Notebook file to save and test TensorFlow Serving
-* `gateway.py` : python script for serving ML models using Flask
-* `proto.py` : python script for convert np tp protobuf
-* `test.py` : python script to send a request to the API
-* `image-gateway.dockerfile` : Docker file build service container
-* `image-model.dockerfile` : Docker file to build model server container
-* `docker-compose.yaml` : to run service and model server container

-## How to Run